vaeth/calc-extension/README.md

 There is a special variable name `#` which always refers to the result of the last (succesful) calculation.

-There are also special sequences which can occur anywhere in an expression:
+There are also special sequences which can occur anywhere in an expression and which cause options to switch (you can also switch them by the mouse and even save the options permanently in the preferences window).

+- `'width:height'` default is 60:1
-- `"16"` switch to hexadecimal output from now on.
+- `"base"` switch output to base (2-36)

-  Instead of 16 any number between 2 and 36 can be used as the number base.
-  Use `""` or `"0"` to reset to the default output (decimal) format.

-- `'60:1'` defines the initial size of new input areas to be 60:1.

-  Instead of 60 or 1 any other positive integer number can be used.
-  Either number (and the `:` part) can be omitted;
-  the defaults for omitted values are 60 or 1, respectively.
+- `!` Omit the ↪ button
+- `?` Do not omit the ↪ button

 The actual calculation of the functions and number conversion occurs by javascript calls.
 Therefore, available precision, error messages,